jhsu802701/rails_from_scratch_rails5/03-01-minitest_reporters.md

     </body>
 </html>
 ```
-* Now all of the tests pass, and the display output contains green instead of red.
+* Enter the command "rails test".
+Now all of the tests pass, and the display output contains green instead of red.
 * Enter the following commands:
 ```
 sh git_check.sh